Commissioning people worth meeting.

 Operations & intelligence

-Sam runs Baseline's internal projects and manages the talent intelligence system, working closely with Lauren and Ronnie to keep the map current.
+Sam runs Baseline's internal projects and manages the talent intelligence system, keeping the market picture current.

 Lauren